Ynov-b2-sf-2022/rendu-sf-5-chatterr/README.md

 # Chatterr 🧙‍♂️

-A reddit like website, where people can see and send messages
+A reddit like website, where people can create threads and send messages inside

-There are different categories

-Senders can evoluate, when someone send a message he earns experience
+Senders can evoluate, when someone create a thread or send a message he earns experience

-When a sender get a new level, his nickname is changed with a new designed title
+To get access to the website, you must be authentificated

+Users can edit their personal information

+### Bonus :

+Create different categories for thread

+Users can react with their own emojis 🦧

+A moderation role with permissions

+Personal profil picture
 ## Deployment

 To run this project :